matteobergantin/Instagram-Video-Downloader/README.md

 ## Update

-I know create an extension to simplify the injection of the script.
+I know created an extension to simplify the injection of the script.

 For more information visit [this link](https://github.com/matteobergantin/Instagram-Video-Downloader-Extension)